ShawxingKwok/ITWorks/content/docs/android/util-view/_index.md

 `MainViewModel` with the simulated initial data is not displayed.

-The function `binding` is from {{< newTab "another library" "https://dylancaicoding.github.io/ViewBindingKTX/#/en/" >}}, and `lazyFast` is from my {{< newTab "kt-util" "../../multiplatform/kt-util/html/-kt-util/pers.shawxingkwok.ktutil/lazy-fast.html" >}}.
+The function `binding` is from {{< newTab "another library" "https://dylancaicoding.github.io/ViewBindingKTX/#/en/" >}}, and `fastLazy` is from my {{< newTab "kt-util" "../../multiplatform/kt-util/html/-kt-util/pers.shawxingkwok.ktutil/fast-lazy.html" >}}.

 `KRecyclerViewAdapter` is not bound to `KFragment` but usable in general `Activity`/`Fragment`.
 And you could replace `withView`, `collectOnResume`, and `onClick` in above display.